Strangers on the Shore

-"Strangers on the Shore...!" is An episode of the BBC sitcom Only Fools and Horses, first screened on 25 December 2002 as the second part of the early 2000s Christmas trilogy, the seventeenth Christmas special and the 63rd episode of the series.
+"Strangers on the Shore...!" is an episode of the BBC sitcom Only Fools and Horses, first screened on 25 December 2002 as the second part of the early 2000s Christmas trilogy, the seventeenth Christmas special and the 63rd episode of the series.

 Synopsis

-As the Trotters lost their fortune due to the collapse of the Central American market, Del Boy has been a chauffeur for Boycie.
-As Boycie and Marlene prepare to go to a relative's wedding, Boycie boasts to Del about how he is going be a millionaire when he travels to France in a month's time to sign a multi-million pound deal with an Iranian businessman, and will not make the same mistakes that Del made.
-Annoyed by Boycie's insults, Del gains his revenge on Boycie by squeezing a tube of onion purée into his hair gel (Boycie cannot smell it because he has a blocked nose).
+Since the Trotters lost their fortune owing to the collapse of the Central American market, Del Boy has been a chauffeur for Boycie.
+As Boycie and Marlene prepare to go to a relative's wedding, Boycie boasts to Del about how he is going be a millionaire when he travels to France the following month to sign a multi-million-pound deal with who he believes is a Lebanese businessman, and will not make the same mistakes that Del made.
+Annoyed by Boycie's insults, Del gets his revenge by squeezing a tube of onion purée into his hair gel (Boycie cannot smell it because he has a blocked nose).
 Meanwhile, at Nelson Mandela House, Del buys twenty Slovakian log-effect gas fires and a letter arrives addressed to the late Uncle Albert informing him of a naval reunion at a village in France.

-Sometime later, at The Nag's Head, Raquel and a pregnant Cassandra join Del and Rodney in a conversation about how Albert's life journey and love life are similar to the film Captain Corelli's Mandolin, before Raquel shows Del Albert's letter.
-Since Albert has died, Rodney suggests that they represent Albert at the reunion and scatter his ashes at sea.
-Del agrees, but also has other plans, such as asking Denzil and Trigger to travel with them in Denzil's lorry, to allow them to purchase a large amount of duty-free alcohol which they can sell to Sid at the pub.
+Some time later, at The Nag's Head, Raquel and a pregnant Cassandra join Del and Rodney in a conversation about how Albert's life journey and love life are similar to the film Captain Corelli's Mandolin, before Raquel shows Albert's letter to Del.
+Since Albert has died, Rodney suggests that they represent Albert at the reunion and scatter his ashes at sea on the journey.
+Del agrees, but also has other plans, such as asking Denzil and Trigger to travel with them in Denzil's lorry, to allow them to purchase a large amount of duty-free alcohol that they can sell to Sid at the pub.

 On the ferry to France, Del and Rodney scatter Albert's ashes into the sea.
 They arrive in France and drive to the village of St. Claire de la Chappelle where they meet another former sailor named George Parker.
 In a café, as George tells them about how much of a lothario Albert was, the Trotter brothers notice that a number of the men in the village bear a striking resemblance to Albert.
 Meanwhile, Denzil and Trigger wait for Del at the wine warehouse.

 After the reunion, the Trotters drive back to the ferry port and meet Denzil and Trigger at the wine warehouse, where they load Denzil's lorry with duty-free Saint-Omer beer to take back to England with them.